dswistowski/kotlin-dojo/README.md

 - Kotlin plugin (https://blog.jetbrains.com/kotlin/2013/08/working-with-kotlin-in-android-studio/)
 - Android SDK 26

+## Description
+##### Connect to the `Spotyfy` Api, retrieve and display information
+The Spotify SDK is already configured
+All the library needed for the excercise are imported

 ## Tasks

 1) Choose an Api to call between the one implemented in *SpotifyService.kt*